Bayesian Posterior Interval Calibration to Improve the Interpretability of Observational Studies: Discussion

 In the context of two large-scale clinical studies, we have shown that calibrating posterior intervals restores interval coverage to near-nominal levels.
 This enables appropriate interpretation for decision making.
 Our results are similar to those of \cite{schuemie_empirical_2018}, but our Bayesian formulation provides a framework for further extension.
 For example, we can develop models that explicitly incorporate the biases and variance implicit in choice of database or in choice of analytic methods.
 Future work will take advantage of the Bayesian paradigm to enable Bayesian meta-analysis and, to account for model uncertainty, Bayesian model averaging.
 We note that inclusion of synthetic positive controls impacted the results minimally.
 This may point to adopting a simpler approach of using only negative controls.
 Because they are simulated based on the negative controls, they do not add new information to the model, and further study of their benefit is warranted.

 Our main assumptions are similar to those of \cite{schuemie_empirical_2018}.
 We require that our negative controls are truly negative so that their effect sizes are zero.
 Our method is therefore dependent upon our process for generating negative controls, which generally entails considering exposure-outcome pairs to be negative when both the exposure and the outcome are well-studied but lack evidence that the exposure causes the outcome in scientific literature, structured product labels, or spontaneous adverse event reports.
-Lack of evidence of an effect is not the same as lack of an effect, but\cite{schuemie_empirical_2018} demonstrated the validity of this approach to negative controls (see its Appendix).
+Lack of evidence of an effect is not the same as lack of an effect, but \cite{schuemie_empirical_2018} demonstrated the validity of this approach to negative controls (see its Appendix).

 We also require that our controls are in some sense exchangeable with the intervention-outcome pairs of interest.
 We emphasize here that the bias need not be identical, but instead that the variety of types of confounding that exists among the controls is such that the confounding that affects the hypothesis of interest could have been drawn from a hypothetical distribution of confounding types seen in the controls.
-We do not require the controls to have exactly the same magnitude and structure of confounding as the outcome of interest as other proposed approaches do. \cite{tchetgen_tchetgen_control_2014, flanders_new_2017} For this study, we used the normal distribution to model the bias.
+We do not require the controls to have exactly the same magnitude and structure of confounding as the outcome of interest as other proposed approaches do \citep{tchetgen_tchetgen_control_2014, flanders_new_2017}.
+For this study, we used the normal distribution to model the bias.
 Other distributions can be considered, such a $t$-distribution, or a Bayesian nonparametric approach.

 In summary, our Bayesian approach produced similar results to that of \cite{schuemie_empirical_2018} and provide a diagnostic to detect unmeasured confounding as well as a means to restore proper interval coverage at the expense of generally wider confidence intervals.
-Our approach is amenable to extension to accommodate other sources of systematic error such as differences among databases and differences among analytic methods.
+Our approach complements the frequentist calibration and is amenable to extension to accommodate other sources of systematic error such as differences among databases and differences among analytic methods.